Traffic Tickets a/k/a Traffic Citations

 If you have never received a traffic ticket, consider yourself very lucky.
 Receiving a ticket can be an unsettling experience.
 While your first reaction may be to pay off your ticket and forget it ever happened, STOP!
 Merely paying off a traffic ticket could have a serious impact on your driver’s license record and your automobile insurance rates.
 Too many points on your North Carolina driver’s license can also lead to a suspension of your driver’s license privilege.
 North Carolina drivers also need to be aware of how traffic tickets affect their insurance points.
 People with commercial driver’s licenses (CDLs) have even less margin for error in dealing with traffic tickets.
-Out-of-state drivers who receive a traffic ticket in North Carolina definitely should not just mail in the money to pay the ticket.
+Out-of-state drivers who receive a traffic ticket in North Carolina definitely should NOT just mail in the money to pay the ticket.

 So what should you do if you get a traffic ticket?
 Can you get the ticket reduced?
 How many points could you get for your ticket if you plead guilty to a lesser offense?
 Can you get a PJC?
 What is a PJC?
 If you are an out-of-state driver, does your home state recognize a PJC?
 Should you take the time to go to court and handle the ticket yourself?
 Do you really have to go to driving school to have your ticket reduced?
 Is it worth your time and money to go to court and handle the ticket yourself or is it a better investment to hire an experienced attorney to take care of it for you?

-regularly represents people with traffic tickets in the following counties:
+The O’Neal Law Office regularly represents people with traffic tickets in the following counties:

 Guilford County (Greensboro and High Point)

-Attorney John O’Neal can handle many tickets without you appearing in court and the information from you can be obtained via telephone, e-mail, or mail.
-John helps out-of-state drivers resolve their North Carolina tickets and has represented drivers from California, Florida, Georgia, New York, Maryland, Ohio, Texas, South Carolina, Virginia, and Washington, DC.
+Attorney John O’Neal can handle many tickets without you appearing in court and the information from you can be obtained via telephone, e-mail, fax, or mail.
+John helps out-of-state drivers resolve their North Carolina tickets and has represented drivers from California, Florida, Georgia, New York, Maryland, Ohio, Pennsylvania, Texas, South Carolina, Virginia, and Washington, DC.

-to determine the best course of action in handling your traffic ticket.
+Consult the O’Neal Law Office to determine the best course of action in handling your traffic ticket.
 The phone call will not cost you a dime but the call could save you both time and money.
 Call to speak to John O’Neal about your traffic ticket today!